Interview Questions About Computer Skills

 Of course, the answer for this question will vary widely depending on the job for which you are applying.
 If you are applying for a high-tech position that requires lots of information technology skills, for example, you should know your skills and experience like the back of your hand and be able to recount them without issue.

-However, if you're applying for a position that requires lighter computer skills, you may need some assistance coming up with a strong an answer.
+However, if you're applying for a position that requires lighter computer skills, you may need some assistance coming up with a strong answer.
 Read below for some helpful tips and sample answers.

 How to Answer Interview Questions About Computer Skills